 Application Type | NICE categorizes your app in one of three categories: Back-End, User: Public, or User: Confidential.
 The majority of integrations are back-end apps.
 The authentication overview provides more explanation on these three categories and the type of authentication you must use. |

-You need to create a user account in CXone.
-Your app interacts with CXone through this API user account.
+You need to create a user account in CXone Mpower.
+Your app interacts with CXone Mpower through this API user account.
 The account should have:

 You must also request an administrator to generate an Access Key ID and Access Key Secret from this account’s settings.
 During the authentication process, your app must provide these credentials to the authentication server.
 The drop-down below provides instructions on creating an account and generating an access key ID and secret.